-The files are nothing short of incredible, and given it’s an interchangeable lens system, you can also remove the lens while shooting to still enjoy crazy techniques such as freelensing, as I discussed earlier in the year HERE.
+The files are nothing short of incredible and given it’s an interchangeable lens system, you can also remove the lens while shooting to still enjoy crazy techniques such as freelensing, as I discussed in an earlier blog.

 If this quality was available in a smaller body with a flip-out screen, I’d be using this instead of the Sony.